Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems and Solutions

 Watering

-Water Calathea Medallion Plant liberally and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist during the growing season.
+Water Calathea Medallion Plant liberally and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist during the growing season.

 Decrease watering in the cold season as growth is minimal at this time but do not allow the soil to dry out completely.